adam-dls/Currency-Converter/README.md

 # Currency-Converter

-This project aims to convert an amount from one currency into another currency, it's my first python project so I hope it won't be too bad...
+This project aims to convert an amount from one currency into another currency in real time by using rates from an API.

 ## About The Project